 - Reinstall OneNote and Evernote for Windows

 Then, disable the encryption on your OneNote notebooks or individual notes.
 This helped some people avoid the error or speed up the importing process.
 Which is, judged by reports, a lot slower than one could expect.

 The importer might be affected by some other third-party programs or it needs more permissions in order to access your notes.
 Also, there’s a chance that you misconfigured the setup.

 If the issue is persistent, move to the next step.

 We would go a step further and suggest disabling the Sync during the procedure.
 If the Evernote for Windows syncs in the background all the time, it might disrupt the exporting of notes.

-After you’re sure everything is there, start the procedure.
-As we mentioned above, we don’t advise the use of web-based Evernote application.
+When you’re sure everything is OK, start the procedure.
+As mentioned above, we don’t advise to use of web-based Evernote application.
 Download Evernote for Windows, here.

 This worked for some users, while others experienced a sudden halt and the application crashed.
 This is a common way of exporting notes and it completely diminishes the use of the Importer, but it is what it is.

 As we already said, Evernote developers are not exactly eager to meddle with the reverse engineering and optimize Evernote to work with OneNote.

-The best thing you can do to reduce the discrepancy between the two is to update both and hope for the best.
+So the best thing you can do to reduce the discrepancy between the two is to update both and hope for the best.
 Make sure to keep them both up to date and try exporting notes again.

-Finally, if none of the previous steps helped you successfully export notes from Evernote to OneNote (or vice-versa), the only thing we can recommend is the reinstallation of both applications.
-If that doesn’t help, send your ticket to Microsoft or contact the Live Support and ask for the resolution.
+Finally, if none of the previous steps helped you successfully export notes from Evernote to OneNote (or vice-versa), the only thing we can recommend is the reinstallation of Evernote (since OneNote already comes in the Windows 10).

 With that said, we can wrap up this article.
 Don’t forget to share your thoughts about the problem in the comments section below.